 If you are wearing your boots around camp, keep them unlaced.
 The looser the boots, the warmer your feet will be.
 You can also stand on your solid core sleeping pad.
 When you are outside your tent cooking or socializing, it is important to take your solid pad with you and use it as insulation.
 If you simply stand around directly on the snow without moving, your feet will get cold, even if you are wearing down booties.

+Most “waterproof” boots actually breathe, but some have a plastic or rubber casing that is fully waterproof.
 You do not need fully waterproof boots in the Cascade Mountains so you do not need vapor-barrier socks to prevent soaking your boots with sweat.
-However, if your water resistant boots are older than a year, consider adding new waterproofing with a fabric and leather waterproofing product.
+However, if your water-resistant boots are older than a year, consider adding new waterproofing with a fabric and leather waterproofing product.

 Booties: One method to help keep your feet warm at camp is to not rely on the sweaty or wet hiking boots you used during the day.
 Use fresh layered wool socks and insulated booties instead.
 This is a non-essential luxury item, but one that many hikers enjoy.
 Some booties are not well-insulated on the bottom, so in some conditions, it is helpful to add wool insoles or DIY insoles made from insulated reflector bubble wrap.
 If you leave camp to relieve yourself in the middle of the night, wear your hiking boots and snowshoes if necessary.
 Insulated booties have very poor traction.